haskellfoundation/tech-proposals/proposals/053-cryptography-extension.md

 [^1]: Definitely more highly requested than anticipated

 This is a high-priority goal, alongside improvements to CI and unit testing, and will be a major focus.
-We're already looking into using `build-type: Configure` for bundling Botan C++ as a Haskell package for easy installation on all operating systems - we'd like for usage to be as easy as adding `botan` to your dependencies.
+We're already looking into using `build-type: Configure` to automatically fetch and/or build the latest compatible version of Botan C++ via Cabal if it is not already installed, in order to streamline the process on all operating systems - we'd like for usage to be as easy as adding `botan` to your dependencies.

 ## Development of a drop-in interface replacement for `crypton`